 During CRUSADER a range of Italian naval vessels were engaged in protecting traffic across the Mediterranean.
 The aim of this post is to give a short overview of some selected types were involved and what their capabilities were.
 The focus is primarily on the smaller escort vessels, but I give some information on the work of the cruisers and battleships as well.
 One thing that is not well understood is that the Regia Marina made an all-out effort to support the forces in North Africa, even risking battleships in the close escort role.
 But all the heroism and dedication of the Italian sailors could not overcome the odds stacked against them by ULTRA interception of their messages, failure to subdue Malta, and a lack of fuel hampering operations throughout.

-One area that took me by surprise was how advanced the Regia Marina was compared to the Royal Navy in the area of anti-aircraft (AA) defense of its vessels.
+Another item of note was how advanced the Regia Marina was compared to the Royal Navy in the area of anti-aircraft (AA) defense of its vessels.
 All the small units had multiple light AA guns and AA MGs from 1936 onwards, maybe because of the experience made during the Spanish civil war.
-By comparison, even British destroyers planned in the late 1930s had weak close-in AA armament, consisting of a single 4-barrel Pompom gun and a single high-angle gun, but their main armament was able to fire at high angles for AA defense, even though the 4.7″ gun on the L-class was not able to fire at very high elevations above 50 degrees.
-It appears from this site with information on the Italian 120mm and 100mm destroyer/torpedo boat guns, that these were not able to fire at very high elevations, which made them less useful for AA work.
-I suspect a difference in design philosophy here, but would welcome comments on this.
+By comparison, even British destroyers planned in the late 1930s had relatively weak close-in AA armament, consisting of a single 4-barrel Pompom gun and a single high-angle gun.
+Making up for this was that their main armament was able to fire at high angles for AA defense, even though the 4.7″ gun on the modern L-class was not able to fire at very high elevations above 50 degrees.
 It is interesting to note that both navies significantly increased close-in AA capabilities after the start of the war.

 Notable events with these vessels during CRUSADER include the sinking of the German steamers Maritza and Procida on 24 November, who were escorted by Lupo (under the command of the famous Commander Mimbelli) and Cassiopeia, which engaged in a firefight with the far superior Royal Navy Force K but failed to safe their charges from destruction.
 On 11 December Alcione was damaged so severly by torpedoes from HM Submarine Truant off Crete that she had to be beached and was declared a total loss (you can see a picture of Alcione being hit at this link).
 By the time of CRUSADER these units or at least some of them may have received German active sonar.

 Notable events involving Navigatori include the sinking of the large tanker Iridio Mantovani on 1 December.
 This was escorted by Alvise da Mosto.
-Its captain, Commander dell’Anno decided to fight it out, and had his ship blow up under him.
+Its captain, Commander dell’Anno decided to fight it out, and had his ship sunk under him.

 This was the second evolution of the first modern destroyers designed as such after the Great War.
 The class consisted of four units, armed with 4x120mm in two turrets, 4x40mm AA guns (WW1 designs by Vickers, later replaced by 8x20mm HMGs) and 6x torpedo tubes in two sets of three (after 1940, but probably not by the time of CRUSADER the aft launcher is replaced with 4x37mm AA guns and 2x depth charge launchers, reflecting the increased emphasis on convoy work and the need to provide more AA protection).
 They were capable of carrying 60 mines and had a crew of 156 with a displacement of 1,650 standard, 1,920 full load, comparable to the Royal Navy’s L-class designed at the end of the 1930s.
 The Dardos had problems with stability and sea-keeping.